neothink-dao/neothink.io/MONOREPO.md

 3. **ALWAYS** use Turborepo for build commands
 4. **ALWAYS** maintain project-specific `vercel.json` files
 5. **NEVER** disable Vercel's automatic deployments
+6. **ALWAYS** ensure each project's `vercel.json` has the correct:
+   - `projectId`
+   - `buildCommand` with proper package filter
+   - Git integration settings

+## Supabase Integration

+All projects share the same Supabase "neothink" project (ID: dlmpxgzxdtqxyzsmpaxx) for:
+- Authentication
+- Database
+- Storage
+- Edge Functions
+- Realtime subscriptions

+### Supabase Configuration

+1. **Environment Variables**
+   - All projects use the same Supabase URL and keys
+   - Variables are stored in Vercel's environment settings
+   - Each project maintains its own platform-specific tables

+2. **Database Schema**
+   - Shared tables use the `public` schema
+   - Platform-specific tables use dedicated schemas:
+     * `hub_` prefix for Hub tables
+     * `ascenders_` prefix for Ascenders tables
+     * `neothinkers_` prefix for Neothinkers tables
+     * `immortals_` prefix for Immortals tables

+3. **Row Level Security (RLS)**
+   - Each platform has its own RLS policies
+   - Cross-platform access is controlled via role-based policies
+   - Shared resources use platform-agnostic policies

 ## Environment Variables